The substitute broadcast engineer gives me a mini monologue when he tells me it's time to go.

 And I'm ready to take my check ride.

-And the next thing I know, these two guys are talking to each other in these most l ludicrous Chinese accents.
+And the next thing I know, these two guys are talking to each other in these most ludicrous Chinese accents.

-Yep, i it was it was it was hilarious.
+Yep, it was hilarious.

 It was hilarious.

-Uh well, everybody would know Frank.
+Well, everybody would know Frank.

 Oh, yeah.